Company Profile

 Planning continued for HoverWorld Expo 2004 for Canberra, Australia.

 Factory and machinery upgrades continued.
-A search for a Production Manager was launched.
+A search for the services of a Production Manager was launched.

 Development continued for HoverWorld Expo 2004 and the World Hovercraft Organization.
-Fitzgerald visited Australia three times during 2003 in May, August, and November in an effort to put the 40th anniversary together of the world’s first race that took place in Canberra in 1964.
+Fitzgerald visited Australia three times during 2003 in May, August, and November in an effort to put together a 40th anniversary of the world’s first race that took place in Canberra in March of 1964.

 May 2003

-Neoteric's single-user manufacturing system was upgraded to a php, web-based system.
+Neoteric's single-user “Neonet” manufacturing system was upgraded to a php, web-based system.

-A comprehensive rewriting and redesign of the Neoteric web site was commenced.
+A comprehensive rewriting and redesign of the Neoteric web site began during June 2003.

 June 2003

-Neoteric purchased its own dedicated web server and developed a co-hosting relationship.
+Neoteric purchased its own dedicated web server and developed a co-hosting relationship with a company in Indianapolis, Indiana.

 August 2003